TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/015 Login page.md

 We have private fields to hold the username, the password, and any error message we might need to show to the user.

-The `LoginAsync()` method will delegate to the IAuthService, attempting to log in.
-If succesful we use the NavigationManager to navigate to the home page.\
+The `LoginAsync()` method will delegate to the `IAuthService`, attempting to log in.
+If successful, we use the `NavigationManager` to navigate to the home page.\
 In the case of any exceptions, we catch them and display the error message through the `errorLabel`.

 ### The view